Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 • the name and address of a solicitor or an agent that the tenant has authorised to receive notices on their behalf.

-If you don’t have their address for service
+If you do not have their address for service

 You can apply for substituted service, which serves the notice in other ways.
 Substituted service can serve the notice to the other party through: